ProjectDebbie/Multinomial_classifier/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the LICENSE file for details.
 So the repository is completely open source, anyone can download the files and add some modifications to it.

-The text classification folder contains the code to retrieve the Pubmed abtracts from the medline format.
+The text classification folder contains the code to retrieve the Pubmed abtracts from the MEDLINE format.
 This code needs to be used before using the binary classifer from DEBBIE.
 The file "binary classifier from DEBBIE.py" is an adaptation of the SVM classifer from DEBBIE project where 2 classification models were compared (SGD and Random Forest) and where the performances of the models are evaluated.
 The file "multinomial classifier.py" contains the multi-class classifier that was implemented during this project.